santiago-sanitation-systems/Santiago.jl/README.md

 `Santiago` (SANitation sysTem Alternative GeneratOr) is a Julia package to generate appropriate sanitation system options.
 It is able to
 - find all possible systems given a set of sanitation technologies;
-- assess the appropriateness of a technology in a given context;
+- assess the appropriateness of a technology in a given case (context);
 - assess the overall appropriateness of a sanitation system in a given context;
 - calculate (optionally with uncertainly quantification) the massflows for each system for total `phosphor`, total `nitrogen`, `totalsolids`, and `water`;
-- select a desired number of diverse but appropriate systems.
+- select a meaningful subset of systems for the given case.

 # Installation